HL7/davinci-crd/input/pagecontent/hooks.md

 Where US Core profiles do not yet exist (e.g. for several of the 'Request' resources), profiles have been created that try to align with existing US Core profiles in terms of elements exposed and terminologies used.

-There is one exception to the use of or alignment with US Core profiles.
-The [non-PHI](#phi-and-hook-invocation) interfaces are not based on US Core because the US Core profiles expect support for, and sometimes demand, the sharing of patient-identifying information.

 Note that, in some cases, the US Core profiles require support for data elements that are not necessarily relevant to the coverage requirements discovery use-case.
 It was felt that leveraging existing standard interfaces would promote greater (and quicker) interoperability than a more tuned custom interface.
 CRD Clients might still choose to restrict what information is exposed to CRD Servers based on their internal data access and governance rules.